mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ### Most support escalation can happpen asynchronously

-Aside from me, six people work at TinyPilot in part-time roles.
-I try to give the team as much autonomy as possible, as I want them to feel [empowered to make their own decisions](/solo-developer-year-4/#good-leadership-means-helping-teammates-grow).
+I try to give the TinyPilot team [as much autonomy as possible](/solo-developer-year-4/#good-leadership-means-helping-teammates-grow).
 At the same time, I want to make sure everyone feels comfortable asking me for help when they get stuck.

-I found that one of my main sources of stress was support tickets that had escalated to me.
+The problem was that I realized one of my main sources of stress was support tickets that had escalated to me.

 For a while, I thought that was just the nature of escalated support issues.
 I'm only seeing the toughest customer questions, so of course they're going to feel stressful.
-But thinking about it more, I realized there were ways for me to reduce the stress.
+Thinking about it more, I found that some of it was fixable.

 First, I adjusted our process for escalation.
-The style of escalation had been, "Michael, here's a problem we've never seen before.
+Most escalation took the form of, "Michael, here's a problem we've never seen before.
 How do you want us to handle it?"
-I encouraged the team to propose a solution as part of escalating to me.
+I encouraged the team to tweak this by proposing a solution as part of escalating to me.
 If I wasn't available, and they were the last line of support, what would they tell the customer?

 That worked well because 80% of the time, the team came up with the same solution that I would have recommended.
-And the more they did this, the better they became at tackling hard cases.
+And the more they did this, the better they got at tackling hard cases.

-That change helped a lot, but I realized another source of stress in escalations was the time pressure.
-We aim to respond to customers within one business day.
-By the time a question was escalated to me, we had generally burned half the response window, and we risked burning the other half due to variations in the team's daily work schedules.
-Whenever a question escalated to me, I felt like I had to respond NOW NOW NOW to avoid being the bottleneck.

-I realized they don't really need to wait on an answer from me to continue helping the customer.
-If 80% of the time, I'm just saying, "Yes, do that," then they could do that immediately.
+Once I saw how close the team's answers were to my own, I realized there was no need to block the process on an answer from me.
+If 80% of the time, my only contribution is, "Yes, do that," why not just do their plan immediately and check with me asynchronously about alternatives?

 In the minority of cases where I had a better idea for solving a support issue, it was almost always something the customer could try in addition to my team's suggestion.
-We never ran into a situation where my team said, "Oh, we wish you'd said that earlier because we suggested putting their device in the microwave, and now both are broken."
+We never ran into a situation where my team told me, "Oh, we wish you'd intervened earlier because we suggested putting their device in the microwave, and now both are broken."

-When an issue escalates to me, it usually indicates that there's knowledge trapped in my head that the whole team should have.
-When I'm thinking clearly, I respond to escalations by updating our internal documentation with the answer so that it's reusable in the future.
-When I'm feeling rushed, I skip that step and just answer in the email, where the information is more likely to be lost and forgotten.

-Asynchronous support escalations helped the team develop their skills faster, reduced stress for me, and improved our documentation.

 ## Grading last year's goals